- Unix / Linux for Beginners

-This is the prompt where you can enter commands in order to have them execute.
+This is the prompt where you can enter commands in order to have them executed.

 Note − The shell initialization process detailed here applies to all Bourne type shells, but some additional files are used by bash and ksh.

-A list of directories in which to locate commands
+- A list of directories in which to locate the commands.

-A list of variables effecting look and feel of your terminal.
+- A list of variables affecting the look and feel of your terminal.

-To make sure that this is not the case, most users set their terminal to the lowest common denominator as follows:
+To make sure that this is not the case, most users set their terminal to the lowest common denominator in the following way −

 The PATH variable specifies the locations in which the shell should look for commands.
-Usually it is set as follows:
+Usually the Path variable is set as follows −

 $hello hello: not found $